-Millennial Reign of Christ — Why?
+Millennial Reign of Christ (the Millennium) — Why?

 The Bible teaches that there will a thousand-year reign of Christ on this earth before the eternal age of the new heavens and new earth is established.
 What is the scriptural evidence for the Millennium and what differentiates it from the coming eternal age?
 Most importantly, what’s the purpose of the Millennium?